OCERS puts Strategic Property Fund on watch list as it rebalances portfolio

 JP Morgan Asset Management declined a request for comment.

-OCERS attributed the underperformance to overweight positions to the office and retail sectors and being underweight retail and apartments.
+OCERS attributed the underperformance to overweight positions to the office and retail sectors and being underweight industrial and apartments.

 Office assets make up 37.3% of the fund (versus 33.9% for the NFI-ODCE index), retail represents 24.8% (versus 18.3%) and industrial comprises 14.1% (versus 18.3%).